 - What is the purpose of generic criteria?

-- o For staff?
+- For staff?

-- o For students?
+- For students?

 - Are the criteria as currently structured fit for purpose?

 - Do we need to maintain the current organisational structure of the criteria?

 - What other models are there?

 - How can we best communicate the criteria to enable teaching and learning?